EdinbR/EdinbR.github.io/_posts/2016-06-15-june-meeting.markdown

 author: acaterin
 ---

-The next meeting will be held on Wednesday **15th of June** (venue TBD).
+The next meeting will be held at 5pm, Wednesday **15th of June** in Room S1, 7 George Square.
 This will be the last meeting before we take a summer break, so it would be great to see as many of you there as we can!

 We have two speakers: